How To Set Error Correction

 Adjust Error Correction in QR Codes Example

-Currently, IronBarcode only supports setting error correction in QR Codes, Micro QRs codes, and rMQRs.
-IronBarcode supports all four pre-set error correction levels specified by the QR standards.
-The error correction level can be adjusted with the QrErrorCorrection parameter in the QRCodeWriter.CreateQrCode
+Currently, IronBarcode supports setting error correction in QR Codes, Micro QRs, and rMQRs.
+It supports all four pre-set error correction levels specified by QR code standards.
+The error correction level is adjusted via the QrErrorCorrection parameter in the QRCodeWriter.CreateQrCode

 method.
-The four levels of error correction are represented as follows:
+The four levels of error correction are:

 - Highest: Level H. Can recover up to 30% of data.